We are a small charity making a difference to those living with Usher Syndrome. Details of our fundraising projects are detailed below.

 2015 - Present: Global Giving

-This project will be very popular, we are now looking at various ways of funding the project and are delighted our project has been accepted by GlobalGiving Foundation Inc, please click below to donate.
+This project is very popular, we are now looking at various ways of funding the project and are delighted our project has been accepted by GlobalGiving Foundation Inc. Visit our donate section or click on the link below.

 Thanks in advance